superDuperCyberTechno/nomo/README.md

 ![nomo.vim](https://raw.githubusercontent.com/superDuperCyberTechno/nomo.vim/master/header.png)

-A dark, no-nonsense colorscheme for Vim.
+A dark, no-nonsense, monochrome colorscheme for Vim.
+No underlines, bolds, italics or any other redundant rubbish.

 Why is it called *nomo*?
 * Because it uses three colors: The light one, the darker one and the darkest one. **No**thing **mo**re.